 Why the TOUMEI Mini Projector

 Not having much experience with mini projectors, my requirements were few.
-I wanted something small enough to carry around if necessary, energy-efficient enough to run on a Jackery portable generator and versatile enough to connect with a PlayStation 4.
+I wanted something small enough to carry around if necessary, energy-efficient enough to run on a Jackery (Amazon affiliate link) portable generator and versatile enough to connect with a PlayStation 4.
 The TOUMEI does all of that very well.
 There were smaller mini projectors; small enough to fit in a back pocket, but some lacked certain features.

 Here’s what attracted me to the TOUMEI